When Philanthropy meets Parliament.

 One of the barriers to government involvement, however, is timing.
 One of the key areas which needs to improve is getting innovative ideas that have evidence of success in front of government earlier in the policy cycle, so that adaptations can be made to accommodate them.

-Other key messages for nonprofits seeking funding:
+Key messages for nonprofits seeking funding:

 1. Performance management is an essential business management tool.